zhengjilai/BGW-SecureLinearMultiPartyComputation/README.md

 "Asharov, Gilad , and Y. Lindell .
 "A Full Proof of the BGW Protocol for Perfectly Secure Multiparty Computation."
 Journal of Cryptology 30(2015):1-94.".

-## Principles and Functions
+## Principles and Functionality
-LinearMultipartyComputation generalize the linear mpc scheme in "Ben-Or M, Goldwasser S, Wigderson A. Completeness theorems for non-cryptographic fault-tolerant distributed computation.
+LinearMultiPartyComputation generalize the linear mpc scheme in "Ben-Or M, Goldwasser S, Wigderson A. Completeness theorems for non-cryptographic fault-tolerant distributed computation.
 InProceedings of the twentieth annual ACM symposium on Theory of computing 1988 Jan 1 (pp. 1-10).
 ACM."

 In Linear MPC, a given number of participants <i>p</i><sub>1</sub>, <i>p</i><sub>2</sub>, ..., <i>p<sub>n</sub></i>,